 Red Knot populations are in serious decline partly due to the over-harvesting of Horseshoe Crabs along the Atlantic coast of the United States, the eggs of which are an important food source for this species.
 Red Knots fatten up on the crab eggs during their long migration north and without the stored energy those eggs provide many breeding adults do not have enough body mass to make the journey to the Arctic tundra to successfully breed.

-Red Knots are on the edge of extinction and without further regulation of Horseshoe Crab harvesting in North America plus additional protection and conservation measures for Red Knots they may well disappear in our lifetime.
+Red Knots are a species on the edge of extinction and they may well disappear in our lifetime without further regulation of Horseshoe Crab harvesting in North America plus additional protection and conservation measures.

 For more Information on Red Knots and Horseshoe Crabs: